 Harassment is defined as unwelcome or unsolicited verbal, physical or sexual conduct which creates an intimidating, offensive, or hostile environment.
-Examples of what may be considered harassment, depending on the circumstances, are:
+Examples of what may be considered harassment, depending on the circumstances, are (but are not limited to):

-- Questions or comments that unnecessarily infringe on personal privacy or offensive, sexist, off-color or sexual remarks, jokes, slurs or propositions or comments that disparage a person or group on the basis of race, color, age (40 and over), sex, sexual orientation, pregnancy, gender, creed, disability, religion, national origin, ethnic background, military service, or citizenship. - Derogatory or suggestive posters, cartoons, photographs, calendars, graffiti, drawings, other materials, electronic mail, or gestures. - Inappropriate touching, hitting, pushing, or other aggressive physical contact or threats to take such action. - Tampering with another student's work, lab or workspace.
+- Questions or comments that unnecessarily infringe on personal privacy or offensive, sexist, off-color or sexual remarks, jokes, slurs or propositions or comments that disparage a person or group on the basis of race, color, age (40 and over), sex, sexual orientation, pregnancy, gender or gender identity, creed, disability, religion, national origin, ethnic background, military service, or citizenship. - Derogatory or suggestive posters, cartoons, photographs, calendars, graffiti, drawings, other materials, electronic mail, or gestures. - Inappropriate touching, hitting, pushing, or other aggressive physical contact or threats to take such action. - Tampering with another student's work, lab or workspace.